heptarch/heptarch.github.io/drafts/demon.md

 the air---skulking in the
 shadows of the allegorical statuary, a boy in shabby clothes looks around insolently, and when nobody is watching, cries.
-The motions blurs into a kind of stillness.
+The motion blurs into a kind of stillness.

 Susan, as usual,